pahlor/stock-analysis/README.md

 To collect this data for the analysis, we needed to be able to identify the year (worksheet) in the dataset to pull the data from, reference the ticker values to tally the total daily volume and return for each ticker and each year where we had data available.
 Lastly, we had to output the data and analysis collected from our code into a new sheet in the workbook to reference and review the performance of the 12 stocks of interest.

-For copy of the dataset used in this project analysis, click [here](https://github.com/pahlor/stock-analysis/blob/main/Module2Challenge/VBA_Challenge.xlsm).
+For a copy of the dataset used in this project analysis, click [here](https://github.com/pahlor/stock-analysis/blob/main/Module2Challenge/VBA_Challenge.xlsm).

 #### *Screenshots of refractored code:*